-- Increment TC by 1 - Reset the prescale counter and continue counting
+- Increment TC by 1 - Reset the prescale counter and continue counting now know that this is only true when the prescale register = 0.

 If the prescale register is not set to any value (the default is 0), TC to be incremented every PCLK.